Sonnerz/project03-practical-python/Testing.md

     ![Debug Panel](static/img/readme_images/debug_panel1.png)|
 *   When I wanted to try something new, I saved run.py to the previous_versions folder in the route of my project.
 I would continue to develop and refer back to the folder if I needed to quickly revert to or reference code from a previous version.
+I realise I could have used git or git branches, but most of the previous_versions files were trial and error, mostly error.
 *	Div’s had vibrant background colours so that the developer was easily able to identify them
 *	Each css or html update was viewed in a chrome browser and tested using developer tools at full width resolution and using a variety of device emulators; Galaxy SIII, Galaxy 5, Laptop touch screen, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad.
 *	Remote debugging using Android, Windows OS and Chrome Dev Tools was used to test each new functionality and new/updated page.